Australian Posthuman

 Summer Laboratory

-Join us for the Australian Posthuman Summer Laboratory 2025 as we think, walk, make, talk with N’arweet Professor Carolyn Briggs and Professor Rosi Braidotti and engage in regenerative futures required for a liveable future.
+Join us for the final Australian Posthuman Summer Laboratory 2026 in this series as we think, walk, make, talk with N’arweet Professor Carolyn Briggs AM and Professor Rosi Braidotti and engage in regenerative futures and planetary civics required for us to live well together.

 The climate crisis urgently compels us to address the interdependence of human, non-human, and more-than-human entities, fostering a profound shift in our ethical and technological paradigms challenging longstanding patterns of anthropocentrism.
 In cities, it is even more challenging to reconsider our role in the intricate web of life, but it is also more urgent.
 Posthumanism is a way into a future where all entities collaborate for planetary resilience and flourishing.
 Planetary Civics transcend traditional boundaries, forging a holistic alliance to navigate and mitigate the challenges that transcend individual species and extend to the broader biosphere.